Kempen Airport

 Kempen Airport or Budel Airport (Dutch: Vliegveld Kempen), also just called Budel after the nearby town, is a general aviation airport in the south-east of the Netherlands located 5 NM west of Weert and near the border with Belgium.
 Its main runway, 03/21, is a 1199 m long asphalt runway.
 There is a second runway for microlight aircraft only, located next to the main runway, and is 600 m long.

 The airport opened in 1970, initially only with a grass runway.
-An asphalt runway was created in 1991 of 930 m, which was expanded later to its current length.
+An asphalt runway with a length of 930 m was constructed in 1991, and was later expanded to its current length.
 Approach and runway lighting followed, making the airport suitable for IFR flights.
 With around 80,000 movements (a movement being a takeoff or landing) a year, it is amongst the busiest general aviation airports in the Netherlands.
 International flights are allowed to and from the airport and it is used extensively by business aircraft, accounting for 80% of all aircraft movements.